Chuck D: Later career

 Chuck D duetted with Rock singer Meat Loaf on his 2011 album Hell in a Handbasket on the song "Mad Mad World/The Good God Is a Woman and She Don't Like Ugly".

 In 2016 Chuck D joined the band Prophets of Rage along with B-Real and former members of Rage Against the Machine.

 In July 2019, Ridenhour sued Terrordome Music Publishing and Reach Music Publishing for $1 million for withholding royalties.

 In 2023, Chuck D released a four-part documentary on PBS entitled "Fight the Power: How Hip Hop Changed the World."

+Chuck D had narrated several podcasts, including the hip-hop origin documentary Can You Dig It?

 Rapping technique and creative process

 Chuck D is known for his powerful rapping.
 How to Rap says he "has a powerful, resonant voice that is often acclaimed as one of the most distinct and impressive in hip-hop".
 Chuck says this was based on listening to Melle Mel and sportscasters such as Marv Albert.

 Chuck often comes up with a title for a song first.
 He writes on paper, though sometimes edits using a computer.
 He prefers to not punch in or overdub vocals.

-Chuck listed his favourite rap albums in Hip Hop Connection:
+Chuck listed his favourite rap albums in Hip Hop Connection in March 2000: